kristapsm/pluggable-scm-library/_docs/recipes/updating-load-cartridge.md

 This basically describes what changes have been done on the Jenkins image and if you prefer not to use the latest version.

+_Note: Please use your own values, below are just examples!_

 * Get onto the ADOP/C host and add the following files in the respective locations on the Jenkins volume (you have to create all directories manually)

   - /var/jenkins_home/userContent/datastore/pluggable/scm/CartridgeLoader/adop-gerrit-1.loader.props

 ```